lab1092/blender-manual_ja/manual/preferences/input.rst

 =====

 Emulate 3 Button Mouse
-   It is possible to use Blender without a 3 button mouse (such as a two-button mouse, Apple single-button Mouse, or laptop).
+   Blender can be configured to work with different mouse types (such as a two-button mouse, Apple single-button Mouse, or laptop touchpad).
-   This functionality can be emulated with key/mousebutton combos.
+   The functionality of the 3 mouse buttons will then be be emulated with key/mousebutton combos as shown in the table below.

-   This option is only available if *Select With* is set to *Right*.
-   :doc:`Read more about emulating a 3 button mouse » </getting_started/basics/interface/keyboard_and_mouse#mouse_button_emulation>`
+   .. list-table:: Shortcuts for supported mouse hardware
+      :header-rows: 1
+      :stub-columns: 1

+      * - 3-button Mouse
+        - 2-button Mouse
+        - Apple Mouse
+      * - :kbd:`LMB`
+        - :kbd:`LMB`
+        - :kbd:`LMB` (mouse button)
+      * - :kbd:`MMB`
+        - :kbd:`Alt-LMB`
+        - :kbd:`Cmd-LMB` (Option/Alt key + mouse button)
+      * - :kbd:`RMB`
+        - :kbd:`RMB`
+        - :kbd:`Cmd-LMB` (Command/Apple key + mouse button)

+   All the Mouse/Keyboard combinations mentioned in the Manual can be expressed with the combinations shown in the table.
+For Example, :kbd:`Shift-Alt-RMB` becomes :kbd:`Shift-Alt-Cmd-LMB` on a single-button mouse.
 Continuous Grab
    Allows moving the mouse outside of the view (for translation, rotation, scale for example).
 Drag Threshold